 What Size Ball Should My Child Be Using?

 Soccer balls used in youth leagues come in sizes 3, 4, and 5.
 If you don’t know what size to get for your child follow the guideline below:

 Now that you have read all this information, I believe your child is ready to conquer the soccer field.
 Before you leave, I want to let you know that if your child has a wide or extra wide foot, there are soccer cleats that come in those widths.
-I am leaving you with a post I wrote called:
+You can find soccer cleats for children with wide or extra wide feet here:

 Is your child planning on starting playing soccer soon?
 Did you know about the importance of soccer socks?
 Do you have a child that developed blisters or calluses after he or she did not wear the correct soccer/cleat size?
 Please share your thoughts and experiences below so we can all benefit from them!